tateosborne/Coin-Toss-Graphing/README.md

 It will prompt whether they would like to guess heads or tails, and the user will enter their guess.
 The correct answer will be outputted to the console, and the program gives feedback explaining if they got it right or wrong.
 The console will also show the toss number they are on, and it will show the updated amount of money.
+After the tosses are simulated, the console prints out a summary to the user, saying the amount of money the user won or lost.
+The amount of money, at each toss, is sent to Python via CLI, and Python creates a graph that summarizes the user's game.

 ### Files:
 `main.cpp` handles the bulk of the project's contents and the game logic.
 The amount of money will be stored